x01Jin/discord-games-launcher/README.md

 1. Fetches Discord's official supported games database (20,000+ games)
 2. Lets you browse and search all supported games
-3. Generates dummy executables with matching process names and GUI windows
+3. Copies a pre-built dummy executable template and renames it to match process names
-4. Runs them in background windows so Discord shows your status
+4. Runs dummy processes with GUI windows so Discord shows your status

 ## Features

 ### Browse Games

 - **Tree View Display:** Organized view with columns for Game Name, Executables, and Status
-- **Real-time Search:** Filter 20000+ games instantly as you type
+- **Real-time Search:** Filter 20,000+ games instantly as you type
 - **Multi-select:** Add multiple games to your library at once
 - **Visual Status:** See which games are already in your library